-If you or a loved one are in need of assistance with a family related legal problem, this Lawton & Cates Family Law Resource Center may provide you with helpful information and resources.
-Whether you are a spouse, parent, child, grandparent, unmarried couple or same-sex partner, this section provides information on a variety of family law topics, such as divorce, annulment, child custody, placement, maintenance and support, adoption, paternity, post judgment modifications, domestic violence cases, surrogacy and artificial conception, and grandparents rights.
+Whether you are a spouse, parent, child, grandparent, unmarried couple or same-sex partner, this section provides information on a variety of family law topics, such as divorce, annulment, child custody, placement, maintenance and support, adoption, paternity, post judgment modifications, domestic violence cases and grandparents rights.

 Wisconsin is a no-fault divorce state.
 This means that the court is not interested in why a party is seeking a divorce.
 The court however, must be convinced that the marriage is irretrievably broken.
 In other words, the court will grant the divorce if there is no reasonable prospect that the married couple can reconcile their differences.

-Maintenance: Formerly called alimony, maintenance is a payment from one spouse to the other.
+Formerly called alimony, maintenance is a payment from one spouse to the other.
 When determining if maintenance should be awarded, the court will consider: the length of the marriage; the age and health of both spouses; the property division; the education of each spouse; the standard of living of each spouse and the likelihood that each is or can be self-supporting; tax consequences; agreements between the spouses; the contributions of each spouse toward the other or the family; and other factors the court deems relevant.
 Maintenance can be awarded for a fixed amount of time or indefinitely.
+You can discuss all of this in more detail with one of our divorce attorneys in Madison Wisconsin.

-Property Division: The court will attempt to divide the marital estate equally between the spouses.
+The court will attempt to divide the marital estate equally between the spouses.
 The marital estate consists of assets and debts acquired during the marriage.
-There are rules that allow certain property to be excepted from the marital estate: inheritance, gifts, etc..
+There are rules that allow certain property to be excepted from the marital estate: inheritance, gifts, etc...

 One Child: 17% of gross income